schuhva/Music-Generation/doc/releases/2.06/Base_01.rst

      <br><img src="https://raw.githubusercontent.com/schuhva/Music-Generation/master/doc/releases/2.06/tune_Q-1.png">
      tune_Q  <br><br><br>

-**tune\_R:** Blues sceme with two voices.
+**tune\_R:** Blues scheme with two voices.

-As the melody creating is independet for each voice chord changes is not simutanesly. need to be corrected.
+As the melody creating is independent for each voice, the chord changes is not simultaneously.
+This needs to be corrected.

 .. code:: python3